nodejs/node/doc/api/cli.md

 ### `--env-file=config`

-> Stability: 1 - Experimental
+> Stability: 1.1 - Active development

 <!-- YAML
 added: REPLACEME
 -->

-Loads environment variables from a file relative to the current directory.
+Loads environment variables from a file relative to the current directory, making them available to applications on `process.env`.
+The [environment variables which configure Node.js][environment_variables], such as `NODE_OPTIONS`, are parsed and applied.

-`NODE_OPTIONS` environment variable is not supported at the moment.
+If the same variable is defined in the environment and in the file, the value from the environment takes precedence.

 The format of the file should be one line per key-value pair of environment variable name and value separated by `=`: